Hari-Shankar-Karthik/cs108-webdev-new/README.md

 like *Forgot Password?* and *Signup* which will redirect to the respective routes.

+If the username and password are entered correctly but the user has not yet linked their login credentials with their IITB Roll Number, a page appears prompting them to do so.
+Submitting this form redirects the user to their dashboard page.

 ## Forgot Password?

 The *Forgot Password?* page consists of a username prompt.
 If a valid